-Tony Pulis was relieved of his position as manager by Sheffield Wednesday this week, after a reign which lasted just 45 days, and a record of nine losses and one win.
+Tony Pulis was relieved of his position as manager by Sheffield Wednesday in 2020 after a reign which lasted just 45 days, and a record of nine losses and one win.
 Wednesday had started the season with a deduction of six points due to ‘financial irregularities’, which didn’t make Pulis’ job any easier, but the results since he took charge have seen the Championship team mired in the relegation zone.
 While a month and a half can hardly be regarded as a lengthy tenure in any profession, surprisingly, Pulis’ reign is not even in the top five shortest in the history of the English game.

 Here is our list of the five managers who lasted even less time in the top job: